 The department's six principal investigators collaborate with cardiovascular investigators in:

-The research of the department's faculty addresses fundamental gaps in knowledge relevant to the treatment of neurodegenerative and psychiatric illnesses such as: Parkinson’s Disease, Alzheimer’s Disease, Schizophrenia, PTSDpost-traumatic stress disorder, ADHDattention deficit hyperactivity disorder, and drug addiction.
+The research of the department's faculty addresses fundamental gaps in knowledge relevant to the treatment of neurodegenerative and psychiatric illnesses such as: Parkinson’s Disease, Alzheimer’s Disease, Schizophrenia, post-traumatic stress disorder ADHDattention deficit hyperactivity disorder, PTSD and drug addiction.